-Section Three: 2024 Monthly Safety Program Schedule
+Section Three: 2025 Monthly Safety Program Schedule

-- January UHMS, CMS, and Insurance Medical Policies - February Outpatient, Inpatient, and Off-label - March Barotrauma - April Medical Necessity - May Clinical and Non-Clinical Emergencies and Preparedness - June Seizures - July What Can and Cannot Go into the chamber? - August To Dive or NOT to Dive? - September Clean Chambers are Safe Chambers - October Physiology of HBOT for Each Indication and When to Consider Continuation - November Diabetes Management for the Hyperbaric Patient - December Patient Education and Compliance
+- January Reducing Risks and Pre-Treatment Testing

+- February Safe Wound Dressings

+- March Barotrauma

+- April Seizures

+- May UHMS, CMS, and Insurance Medical Policies

+- June Clinical and Non-Clinical Emergencies and Preparedness

+- July What Can and Cannot Go into the chamber?

+- August To Dive or NOT to Dive?

+- September Chamber Care

+October - Physiology of HBOT for Each Indication and When to Consider Continuation

+November - Diabetes Management for the Hyperbaric Patient